vikas-sachdeva/aws-journey/README.md

 ### S3 Prefixes

-   - S3 prefix is just a folder inside a bucket which contains files.
+   - S3 prefix is just a folder or subfolder inside a bucket which contains files.

 ### S3 Performance